Yellowjackets (TV series): Filming

 The pilot was greenlit in September 2019 and shot in Los Angeles in November.
 According to location manager Jimmie Lee, several scenes from the pilot were filmed on top of the ski slopes on Mammoth Mountain.
-The rehab scenes were shot in a mansion located at 26848 Pacific Coast Highway, while a number of scenes set in the high school were filmed in and around John Marshall High School in Los Feliz, Los Angeles.
-In an interview, Lynskey said the masturbation scene from the pilot represented her character's lack of boundaries.
+A number of scenes set in the high school were filmed in and around John Marshall High School in Los Feliz, Los Angeles.
 In the pilot's opening scene, a flash-forward shows a group covered in fur clothing.
 Hanratty was the only cast member present while the scene was shot and the other characters were played by stunt coordinators.
 Hanratty says the writers have not told the cast which characters appear in that scene: "We all have our theories on who that is too, and we have a group chat in our cast where we try to come up with theories ourselves of what's going on and who we think is who."

 In December 2020, Showtime gave Yellowjackets a series order.
 Filming restarted in Vancouver on May 3, 2021, and concluded in early October, with the young and older cast taking weekly turns to shoot their scenes.
 Aside from Vancouver, other filming locations included the Panther Paintball & Airsoft Sports Park in Surrey, which was used as the site of the plane crash, and The Bridge Studios in Burnaby.
 The plane crash scene took two days to shoot.
 The orgy scene from episode nine was organized with intimacy coordinator Katherine Kadler.
 Eaton described it as "uncomfortable scene to shoot" due to its depiction of sexual assault.
 In an interview, Lynskey said Cypress, Ricci, and Lewis stood up for her after she was body shamed by a crew member, with Lewis writing a letter to the producers on her behalf.
 In November 2021, Purnell summarized the timeline of the production: "Here's how it went; we shot the pilot, we took like a year and a half off in COVID and then we went to Canada and shot the whole season in six months.
 We were in this super intense immersive bubble.
 We wrapped three weeks ago and now I'm doing a press junket.
 It's been crazy."

 Filming for the second season began in August 2022, with the first episode directed by Daisy von Scherler Mayer.
 In early February 2023, the cast of the 1990s timeline of the series completed filming their scenes.

+Filming for season three started on May 14, 2024, after having been delayed because of the WGA and SAG-AFTRA strike.
+Co-showrunners Bart Nickerson and Jonathan Lisco made their directorial debuts this season, with Nickerson helming the premiere and Lisco episode three.